 It is only natural to respond more quickly to people who shoe an interest in the progress of their case.
 We will always try to keep you informed about your case, but if you are not sure what the status of your case is or what the next step will be, contact the attorney or paralegal.
 This will keep things running smoothly and cut back on the cost of catching parties up to speed later on.
 Additionally, make sure that you spend some time with your attorney regarding your goals and objectives.
-Make sure to communicate with your attorney if any of your goals and objectives change.
+Make sure to communicate with your Phoenix family law attorney if any of your goals and objectives change.
 This will help prevent any backtracking that might need to be done by the attorney.

 Save by working with your ex